CycloneDX/cyclonedx.org/use-cases/index.md

 {% include examples/services.html %}

-## Key-value store
+## Properties / name-value store
 The CycloneDX standard is fully extensible allowing for complex data to be represented in the BOM that is not provided by the core specification.
-In many cases however, key-value pairs are a simpler option.
-CycloneDX supports Properties which is a key-value store that can be used to describe additional data about the components, services, or the BOM that isn't native to the core specification.
+In many cases however, name-value pairs are a simpler option.
+CycloneDX supports Properties which is a name-value store that can be used to describe additional data about the components, services, or the BOM that isn't native to the core specification.
+Unlike key-value stores, properties support duplicate names, each potentially having different values.

 {% include examples/properties.html %}